Munich prosecutors arrest Audi employee in emissions probe

-FRANKFURT Munich prosecutors arrested an Audi employee on suspicion of fraud and false advertising in connection with the carmaker's emissions scandal, the first arrest in Germany related to Volkswagen's (VOWG_p.DE) diesel scandal.
+FRANKFURT (Reuters) - Munich prosecutors arrested an Audi employee on suspicion of fraud and false advertising in connection with the carmaker's emissions scandal, the first arrest in Germany related to Volkswagen's (VOWG_p.DE) diesel scandal.

 The Audi employee was arrested on Monday, at the behest of Munich prosecutors, a spokeswoman for the Munich prosecutors office said on Friday.
 When asked if the arrest was at the request of U.S. authorities, the spokeswoman said it was not.
 She did not give the name of the person.